Nerajno/Random-Quote-Machine/README.md

 with Wes Boss ]
 *

 Day 2 - January 21, 2017 - fixed the background an the font and centered the content.
 Gonna do more tomorrow.

+Day 3 - Watched a tutorial to get the basics and then made the necessary improvements